Above the Law (1988 film): Cast

+Credits from the AFI Catalog of Feature Films:

 Production

 It has been reported that Steven Seagal was asked to make the film by his former aikido pupil, agent Michael Ovitz, who believed that he could make anyone a movie star.
 Seagal had previously worked as a film stunt performer and fight choreographer, as well as a celebrity bodyguard, but Above the Law was his acting debut.
 In addition to starring in the film, Seagal functioned as a producer, a co-screenwriter, and fight choreographer.

 Seagal has claimed that portions of the film are autobiographical, and that he was employed by the CIA during the 1970s, initially as a martial arts instructor.
 His wife at the time, Miyako Fujitani, has denied these claims, and there is no evidence Seagal has ever worked with the Central Intelligence Agency.

 Filming

 Shooting took place in Chicago, Illinois, over 60 days from April 27 to June 26, 1987.
 The opening Vietnam War sequence was shot on a soundstage at Warner Bros.
 Studios, Burbank.

 During the filming of the final fight scene, Henry Silva accidentally broke Seagal's nose.

-John C. Reilly made his film debut, appearing (uncredited) as one of the thugs in the bar brawl.
+John C. Reilly made his film debut, appearing as an uncredited extra during the bar brawl.